sealingtech/EDCOP-INGEST/README.md

 #### Syslog

 You can enable Syslog by setting ```enabled``` to ```true```, but remember that this exposes the specified port on ALL ingest nodes.
 This port must be within the default 30000 - 32767 Kubernetes NodePort range.
+Additionally, you can enable a number of different filters corresponding to different devices for log parsing and enrichment.

 *Please make sure that this port is usable across all ingest nodes, otherwise you will have issues.*